I get a myriad of questions about camera support in Photoshop and Lightroom so I thought I’d try and answer them in this blog post.

 Second, if updating to the latest version doesn’t give you joy and let you open your camera raw files, verify your camera make and model is on the list of supported cameras.

-Finally, if your camera came out within the past 90 days, be patient, as you may need to wait for the new camera support.
+Finally, if your camera came out within the past 90 days and it’s not on the list of supported cameras, be patient, as you may need to wait for the new camera support.
 Adobe goes through a rigorous process of adding support for and testing of each new camera raw format.
 Adobe generally releases updates of the Adobe Camera Raw plug-in and Lightroom to provide new camera support about once a quarter, or about every 90 days.
 Feel free to drop us request or vote for specific camera support on our Feedback Site.

 A lot of people ask, “Why do I have to buy a new version of Photoshop or Lightroom just to get the latest camera support?”

-The answer: You don’t have to.
+The answer: You don’t have to upgrade to get the very latest camera support.
 Adobe provides backwards compatibility for the latest cameras for FREE in Photoshop CS2, CS3, CS4 and CS5, as well as Lightroom 1, 2, 3.
 4 & 5, through the Adobe DNG Converter.

 Download it here: